 Thank you...
 Remember to DANCE Discover Accomplish Nourush Create Embrace

-I have a super strong support system including my mom Lori, dad Larry, two brothers Lawrence and Robert, 3 cats, my cousin Jessica, and several close friends including Sophia "my homie" who hangouts out and helps me with care almost daily.
+I have a super strong support system including my mom Lori, dad Larry, two brothers Lawrence and Robert, 3 cats, my cousin Jessica, and several close friends including Sophia "my homie" who hangouts out and helps me with care a few days a week.

 I started a non profit with my family in 2011 called Riccio Pick Me Ups in which plan to continue!